 The conda-forge channel ensures that the complex package dependencies are handled correctly.
 Subsequent installations or upgrades from the default conda channel might brake the chain (see an example here).
 We strongly recommend to always use the the conda-forge channel for your installation.

 You might consider setting conda-forge (and oggm) per default, as suggested on their documentation page:

 conda config --add channels conda-forge conda config --add channels oggm conda install <package-name>

 conda install -c conda-forge ipython jupyter

-If you are using conda, you can install OGGM as a normal python package (in that case you will be able to use the model but you cannot change its code):
+If you are using conda, you can install OGGM as a normal conda package:

 conda install -c oggm -c conda-forge oggm